 Coping and support

 You may find it difficult to cope with bulimia when you're hit with mixed messages by the media, culture, coaches, family, and maybe your own friends or peers.
 So how do you cope with a disease that can be deadly when you're also getting messages that being thin is a sign of success?

 Here are some suggestions for supporting your child:

-It's also important to remember that eating disorders affect the whole family and that you need to take care of yourself too.
+Remember that eating disorders affect the whole family, and you need to take care of yourself, too.
 If you feel that you aren't coping well with your teen's illness, you might benefit from professional counseling.
-Or, ask your child's doctor if he or she knows of any support groups in your area for parents of children with eating disorders.
+Or ask your child's doctor about support groups for parents of children with eating disorders.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.